mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## Notifications

-The `signIn` prop takes a `Promise` which can either resolve with a success message, or reject with an `Error`. `SignInPage` integrates with [`useNotifications`](/toolpad/core/react-use-notifications/) by default to display notifications in either case.
+The `signIn` prop takes a `Promise` which can either resolve with a success message, or reject with an `Error`. `SignInPage` integrates with the [`NotificationsProvider`](/toolpad/core/react-use-notifications/) by default to display notifications in either case.

 ### Success